R-zine/hangman/README.md

 # hangman

 A simple hangman game with an onscreen keyboard fetching random words off an API.
+You can find the right answer in the console.